Tyler has a number of opportunities for students to display their artwork at the school. Here is a brief overview.

 In and Around the Tyler Building

 - Individual Installation in and around Tyler: Students may propose exhibitions in the Tyler building (with the exception of the first floor as outlined above EXCEPT during the last week of classes), outdoors on the grounds surrounding Tyler/the Architecture building, or in other areas on the Temple Campus.
 All installations not in a studio must be pre-appovd regardless of how long they will be installed, and must conform to Temple University's fire codes and biosafety/animal handling policies.
-Students should be aware that the approval process takes 7 days (more if they're proposing to use a space outside of Tyler), so they should plan accordingly.
-Kari Scott, Assistant Director for Student Life, is the contact for all installations in public spaces.
+Students should be aware that the approval process takes 7 days (or more if they're proposing to use a space outside of Tyler), so they should plan accordingly.
+Kati Gegenheimer, Associate Director of Academic Enrichment Programs, is the contact for all installations in public spaces.
 Students are responsible for deinstalling work and fully restoring the space by the removal date on their contract.

-- The lower-level galleries are available on a limited basis for student or faculty-curated group shows.
-Proposals should be one-page, typed.
+- The lower-level galleries (Stella Elkins Tyler Gallery, Student Lounge Gallery) are available on a limited basis for student or faculty-curated group shows.
+Proposals should be one-page, typed and submitted to Kati Gegenheimer.
 Proposals for special group shows or class use are accepted until the last day of spring classes for the fall semester, or by October 15 for the Spring semester.
-Note that due to the demand for BFA shows, typically the only time space is available for these types of shw is at the beginning of each semester.
-Shows must adhere to the same guidelines and have a contract submitted 2 weeks in advance.
+Upon acceptance, a Contract will need to be completed.
+Please note that due to the demand for BFA shows, typically the only time space is available for these types of exhibitions at the beginning of each semester.
+Exhibitions must adhere to the same guidelines and have a contract submitted 2 weeks in advance.
 Students are responsible for deinstalling work and fully restoring the space by the removal date on their contract.

-- Architecture Building Gallery: Students interested in displaying work in the Architecture lobby or the board space outside Architecture 104 should contact Val Cleary at: email@example.com
+- Architecture Exhibition Spaces: Students interested in displaying work in the Architecture lobby or the pin-up space outside Architecture 104 should contact Val Cleary at: email@example.com

 On the Temple Campus

 Students are welcome to show their work in other locations on the Temple Campus.
 Generally that means identifying the person in the location who can approve the display.
-For help with this identification, please contact the Student Life Coordinator here: firstname.lastname@example.org for assistance.
+For help with this identification, please contact the Kati Gegenheimer for assistance.
 Students who wish to show their work on campus must also comply with all the rules and complete a proposal for their installation.
 The document can be found here: Proposal for Art Installation.
 Students are responsible for deinstalling work and fully restoring the space by the removal date on their contract.